mapninja/Tutorial-Geocoding-APIs/GeocodingExercise.md

 ![Open Refine Logo](http://opensas.files.wordpress.com/2013/06/logo-openrefine-40.png)

-You will, of course, need to download OpenRefine in order to complete this tutorial.
+You will need to download OpenRefine in order to complete this tutorial.
 You can get the appropriate version for your operating system from [OpenRefine.org] (http://openrefine.org/).
 In the meantime, there are 3 videos on the OpenRefine frontpage.
 You should take a look at all three, because they give a great, concise overview of many of the capabilities of OpenRefine.
 For the purposes of this tutorial, it wouldn't hurt to watch the 3rd video, linked here:

 http://www.youtube.com/watch?feature=player_embedded&v=5tsyz3ibYzk